marriage and family therapy training program

 Southern Connecticut State University’s (SCSU) MFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), which is the sole accrediting agency of the American Association for Marriage and Family Therapy (AAMFT).
 Southern Connecticut State University’s MFT program received accreditation in September 1983, and is the oldest and longest standing program among the five COAMFTE accredited MFT programs in the State of Connecticut.
 In addition to being the oldest accredited program in the State of Connecticut, Southern's MFT program is one of the oldest COAMFTE accredited MFT programs in the world.

-The SCSU MFT program is no longer accepting applications for Fall 2016 admission.
+The MFT Program is no longer accepting applications for Fall 2018 admission.
+Admission for Fall 2019 will begin soon.

 Within the program, a matriculated student will progress in two major areas: